wavefrontHQ/docs/pages/doc/csp_area_differences.md

 Some administrative tasks, done by **Super Admins** and users with the **Accounts** permission in original subscriptions, are done by VMware Cloud **Organization Owners** and VMware Cloud **Organization Administrators** in VMware Cloud services subscriptions.
 Others can be done by Operations for Applications **Admins** in the Operations for Applications UI.

 With the 2023-XX release, we introduce the **Admin** permission and service role, which partially correspond to the **Accounts** permission for original subscriptions.
-Users with the **Admin** service role can manage service account and Operations for Applications API tokens.
+Users with the **Admin** service role can manage service accounts and Operations for Applications API tokens.
 They can also restrict access to new dashboards and alerts and set the organization settings.
 For example, they can restrict the access to the object creator only and set default settings, such as display settings, PromQL support, default way of building queries, and define Logs settings.

+{% include note.html content="Service accounts are enabled only for a limited number of VMware Cloud services subscriptions, because in most cases they should use [server to server OAuth apps](csp_server_to_server_apps.html).
+To enable service accounts for your service instance, [contact](wavefront_support_feedback.html) our Technical Support team." %}

 ![A graphic showing the differences in the admin tasks for original and onboarded subscriptions.
 The information displayed is described in the table below.](images/csp-admin-tasks.png)